Believing in the Unbelievables

 Q: How can you write YA and adult?

 A: I get a concept or a character and see where it takes me.
-My second manuscript, The Six Train to Wisconsin, ended up being adult speculative fiction.
-My recent work-in-progress turned out to be YA contemporary fantasy.
+My newest work-in-progress turned out to be YA and deeply contemporary fantasy.

 Q: What are the things you do on a daily basis to improve you craft?